alovajs/alova/README.md

   // complete callback binding
   onComplete,

-  // Directly pass in the Method object to send the request } = useRequest(todoListGetter, {
+  // Directly pass in the Method instance to send the request } = useRequest(todoListGetter, {
   // initial data data
   initialData: [],